Contents

 11.1 Appendix A Face to face interpretation

 To sign in to DA Link, go to the DA login (opens in new window).
 Click the ‘Sign in’ button underneath the ‘Client Portal’ logo, and then enter your email and password.
-If you have not yet received an invite to join the portal, select “Request invite” option and follow the instructions that will appear in your email.
+If you have not yet received an invitation to join the portal, select “Request invite” option and follow the instructions that will appear in your email.

 Once logged in, click on ‘Bookings’ from the top menu.

-A drop down menu will appear.
+A drop-down menu will appear.
 Click on “Create New Booking”.A new window will appear prompting you to select the service type.

 11.2 Appendix B Raising a translation booking

-Once logged in, click on “Bookings” from the top menu, and then in the drop down, select “Translations”.
+Once logged in, click on “Bookings” from the top menu, and then in the drop-down, select “Translations”.
 A new page will open.
 On this page select the blue button “New Translation”.

 A booking form will appear.